offset-free paging for sqlalchemy

 And the last page:

-You will probably want to turn these keysets/bookmarks for passing around. sqlakeyset includes code to do this.
+You will probably want to turn these markers into strings for passing around. sqlakeyset includes code to do this, and calls the resulting strings bookmarks.
 To get a serialized bookmark, just add bookmark_ to the name of the property that holds the keyset you want.

 Most commonly you’ll want next and previous, so: